Pak Myong-jin

-Pak Myong-jin (born 2 April 2003) is a North Korean male weightlifter competing in the men's 65 kg category.
+Pak Myong-jin (born 2 April 2003) is a North Korean weightlifter competing in the men's 65 kg category.
 He won the gold medal in the men's 61 kg event at the 2024 World Weightlifting Championships held in Manama, Bahrain, a gold medal in the men's 61 kg event at the 2024 Asian Weightlifting Championships held in Tashkent, Uzbekistan, and a silver medal at the 2022 Asian Games held in Hangzhou, China.